 Handheld car vacuum with a 1.5 metre integrated hose.
 Relatively short run-time but powerful and comes with pet attachment.

-Excellent price for a car vac yet still has powerful suction and a TurboTool for pet hair.
-20 minute run-time is enough for most cars.
+Excellent price for a car vac yet still has powerful suction and an extendable hose.
+25 minute run-time is enough for most cars.

 - Car vacuums have the manoeuvrability to get into all the tight locations in your car’s interior.